aerni/statamic-zipper/README.md

 \Aerni\Zipper\Zipper::create($files, $filename);
 ```

-The `$files` need to be a Collection of Assets, paths or URLs:
+The `$files` need to be a collection of assets, paths or URLs:

 ```php
 $files = collect([